It’s about status, power and class.

 While Lady Daphne shined in graceful diamonds, the Featheringtons represented new money and they were far splashier, which led to bigger, bolder, and more colorful gemstone necklaces.
 The family’s signature symbol is a butterfly, so the crew created a butterfly necklace for Penelope in bright colored stones and enamel, while her mother’s bold jewelry styles were deliberately overpowering.

 In one frustrating scene, a confused Lady Daphne leaves a ball and rips off her diamond necklace, which was given to her by the Austrian Prince who was seeking her hand in marriage.
 She leaves the extravagant necklace—a piece copied from an original royal necklace, using crystals and tiny pale stones instead of diamonds—in the garden, and never returns; we never learn who finds the royal treasure.

 The Queen’s Jewels

 Like in any court, the biggest jewels belong to the queen.
-A big, bold character in the series, the queen appears layered in colour-coordinated fabrics, accessories, jewels and wigs.
+A big, bold character in the series, the queen appears layered in color-coordinated fabrics, accessories, jewels and wigs.
 In some scenes, the jewels were heavy in rubies, but more often diamonds and pearls were the most prominent.
 “The large amounts of diamonds and pearls we used on her would be similar to what the late Karl Lagerfeld would have used in his Chanel shows,” says Mirojnick.

 The costume designer says the jewels added an intangible quality to the scenes, something that could only come from big diamonds and gems.
-“The jewellery inspires your imagination to wonder, to think about who wore these, and what their story was.”
+“The jewelry inspires your imagination to wonder, to think about who wore these, and what their story was.”